 The first step in the right direction is using your own reusable water bottle and refilling it with filtered water or another beverage of choice.
 We're glad you're here, and have hopefully made the commitment to stop using disposable plastic bottles and switch to reusable.

-At Blossom Bottles, we provide a wide selection of reusable water bottles of different types for everyday usage as well as for outdoor excursions.
+At Blossom Bottles, we created a collection of reusable water bottles of different types for everyday usage as well as for outdoor excursions.
 We are often asked the question "what material makes for the best water bottle?" by our customers.
 This is very understandable, for it is true that not all water bottles are created equally, and it can be difficult to choose the best option for your personal needs.

 So, we wanted to shine some light on the subject by creating a "pros and cons" list for the bottle materials that we offer in our store.
-We carry bottles that are made from glass, stainless steel, and certain hard plastics.
+We carry bottles that are made from glass and stainless steel.

-Let's take a look at the "pros and cons" of glass, stainless steel, and plastic.
+Let's take a look at the "pros and cons."

 PROS: Glass is largely considered the healthiest material for storing beverages.
 Glass is made from 100% natural raw materials, and is non-permeable, meaning that it does not break down into the water or impart flavors (some call this "purity of taste") or retain odors.
 Glass is the most environmentally-friendly material for water storage due to its natural production and its ability to be infinitely recycled.
 Glass is safe for storing hot or cold beverages, acidic or alkaline beverages, and oils.
 This is the reason that glass is used for bottling beer, wine, spirits, and quality olive oil and vinegar.